sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 ^+b::Run batch-rename.ahk
 ```

-TODO: Here's a cool animation on this hotkey!
+Here's a little **mute** video recording of some usage examples of this tool:

+{% video "autohotkey-rename-by-regex.mp4" %}

 ### Copy Paths of Selected Files